voxpupuli/puppet-icinga2/README.md

 **Enabling and disabling Icinga 2 features**

-To manage the features that are enabled or disabled on an Icinga 2 server, you can specify them with the `server_enabled_features` and `server_enabled_features` parameters.
+To manage the features that are enabled or disabled on an Icinga 2 server, you can specify them with the `server_enabled_features` and `server_disabled_features` parameters.

 The parameters should be given as arrays of single-quoted strings.